This note describes my knowledge of the history of electronic mail and instant messaging.

 Since it uses the ATTACH. call, I believe MAIL could not have been implemented until after the CTSS New File System, which was put up for users on 8/9/65.

-Paul Pierce's Collection.
-The source of MAIL is the first file in file COM5 on tape S1.
-Authors are not listed but the code is recognizably mine, by comments, style, and indentation.
+The full source of the CTSS supervisor and its commands is available in Jerry Saltzer's files at CSAIL.
+The MAD language source of MAIL is the first file in file COM5.
+Authors are not listed, but the code is recognizably mine, by comments, style, and indentation.

 There was an earlier mass electronic mail message sent to a large community of unwilling readers [my definition of spam] that predates the 1978 DEC spam.
 This message was sent using CTSS MAIL about 1971, at a time of campus unrest and anti-war rallies.

 By the start of the 70s, there were over a thousand users of MIT's CTSS system, using the system by dial-up from the MIT campus and from other, mostly academic, locations.
-They used mail to coordinate, share information on all kinds of topics, etc, just as now.
-At that time, I led the system programming group for some of MIT's services including CTSS, and I was mighty displeased one day, probably about 1971, to discover that one of my team had abused his privilege to send a long anti-war message to every user of CTSS that began
+They used MAIL to coordinate, share information on all kinds of topics, etc, just as now.
+In those days I led the system programming group for some of MIT's computing services including CTSS, and I was mighty displeased one day, probably about 1971, to discover that one of my team had abused his privilege to send a long anti-war message to every user of CTSS that began

 THERE IS NO WAY TO PEACE.
 PEACE IS THE WAY.